Eghosa-Osayande/Solfa2MIDI/README.md

-# solfa2mid
+# solpha
-Python library that converts music scores written in tonic solfa notation to midi files
+Mobile app to aid music composition and rehearsal using the tonic solfa notation